Kushal198/sales_call_analyser/README.md

 ### Prerequisites

 - Docker and Docker Compose
-- An OpenAI or Anthropic API key
+- An OpenAI API key

 ### 1. Clone the repo